-Term Definition Abbreviation Transport Assessment A Transport Assessment is a comprehensive and systematic process that sets out at an early stage transport issues relating to a proposed development and identifies what measures will be taken to deal with the anticipated transport impacts of the scheme. ТА Transport Statement A transport statement is appropriate when a proposed development is expected to generate relatively low numbers of trips or traffic flows and would have only a minor impact on the transport network, the TS sets out how the developer will address the impacts that the development will have on the transport network.
+Term Definition Abbreviation Transport Assessment A Transport Assessment is a comprehensive and systematic process that sets out at an early stage transport issues relating to a proposed development and identifies what measures will be taken to deal with the anticipated transport impacts of the scheme.
+TA Transport Statement A transport statement is appropriate when a proposed development is expected to generate relatively low numbers of trips or traffic flows and would have only a minor impact on the transport network, the TS sets out how the developer will address the impacts that the development will have on the transport network.
 TS Travel Plans A Travel Plan is a package of measures to assist in managing the transport needs of an organisation.
 The main objective of a Travel Plan is to provide incentives for users of a development to reduce the need to travel alone by car to a site.
-Tree Preservation Order I CUT DOWN TOD TOD UDFOOT WIITUIN DAMAGE OF WIITUIN DESIFON I Urban fence ce A term given to the boundary outlined on the proposal map outside of which the Council propose that very little development should take place.
+Tree Preservation Order A TPO (Tree Preservation Order) is an order made by a local planning authority which in general makes it an offence to cut down, top, lop, uproot willfully damage or willfully destroy a tree without the local planning authority's permission TPO Urban fence A term given to the boundary outlined on the proposal map outside of which the Council propose that very little development should take place.
 Urban fringe Predominantly open land on the edge of a settlement.
 Use Classes Order The Town and County Use Classes Order, 1987, a statutory order made under planning legislation which groups land uses into different categories UCO Veteran Trees Trees that are or look old relative to others of the same species.
-Their characteristics include: Vary large girth for the species Hollow or hollowing trunk A large quantity of deadwood in the canopy Viable A term used if the total value of a development scheme minus total costs is greater than the existing use value of the land.
+Their characteristics include: • Vary large girth for the species • Hollow or hollowing trunk • A large quantity of deadwood in the canopy Viable A term used if the total value of a development scheme minus total costs is greater than the existing use value of the land.
 Village Envelope Boundaries on a map beyond which the Council proposes that a village should not be allowed to extend.